10 Day Kangaroo Island Itinerary: Wildlife, Coastal Walks & National Parks

 The Raptor Domain show was thoroughly enjoyable and is home to South Australia’s only free-flight Birds of Prey presentation.
 All the birds performed impressively, but I was most taken by a clever magpie that picked up tissues from the ground and dropped them neatly into a rubbish bin—earning a well-deserved reward, and plenty of applause, for its effort.

-For the next three days, I stayed in a tiny home at Island Beach, just a 15-minute drive from Penneshaw.
-The stylishly converted shipping container was set in beautiful native bushland.
-The outdoor area was spacious and often visited by kangaroos and a delightful pair of blue wrens.
+For the next three days, I stayed in a tiny home at Island Beach, about a 15-minute drive from Penneshaw.
+The stylishly converted shipping container was set among beautiful native bushland and regularly visited by kangaroos, as well as a delightful pair of blue wrens.
+The outdoor area was fantastic—a peaceful place to sit, relax, and enjoy the surrounding bush.
+The only downside was the stairs, which would have felt safer with a handrail.

 Penneshaw, perched on the Dudley Peninsula, is the second-largest town on Kangaroo Island—though “town” is a generous term, with a population of just 270 people.
 It is the island’s main ferry port from mainland South Australia and the first handshake for most visitors.
 The ferry also offers convenient bus packages from Adelaide, ranging from one to three days, making it an easy and relaxed way to explore the island without a car.

+Outside the two main towns, you won’t find many pubs—perhaps a café here and there, along with a few excellent wineries.
 After several days in the bush, I arrived in Penneshaw and spotted a promising pub.
-It was 2:00 pm, and I assumed the kitchen would close at any moment.
-I leapt out of the car and rushed towards salvation—only to collide, at full speed, with an invisible glass panel.
-A kind barmaid promptly bandaged my cut, and the story at least had a happy ending: the kitchen didn’t close until 2:30.
+It was already 2:00 pm, and I assumed the kitchen would close at any moment.
+I jumped out of the car and hurried towards what felt like salvation—only to run straight into an invisible glass panel at full speed.
+A kind barmaid quickly bandaged my cut, and the story at least had a happy ending: the kitchen didn’t close until 2:30.

 I really enjoyed the Kangaroo Island Sculpture Trail, a 1.5-kilometre walk that combines striking sculptures with fantastic coastal views and the chance to spot Kangaroo Island wildlife.
 The hike may be short, but it’s not easy—graded level three, with a few testing sections.
 All the more impressive is that this trail is a community project, a remarkable achievement when you consider the island’s small population.